Corey Day: NASCAR Craftsman Truck Series

 On January 9, 2025, it was announced that Day would increase his Truck Series schedule for the upcoming season, running eight races for Spire Motorsports in the No. 7 truck.

+After it was announced that Kyle Busch was ill, it was announced that Day would fill in for Busch at Charlotte for Spire in the No. 7.
+He qualified on pole after the session was rained out and crashed during the race.